akadane87/browser-template/README_tic-tac-bro.md

 4. Test
 5. If time allows add style

+// Unsolved Promblems //
+Would like to have some animations on page load...but can't complain.

 // User Stories //
 As a <type of user>, I want <some goal> so that <some reason>.